Last updated on

 Looping on Trees

-In our quest to find a case in which recursion really really is easier to use than loops, we will now look at trees.
+In our quest to find a case in which recursion really is easier to use than loops, we will now look at trees.
 We will use the following definition of binary trees:

 enum Tree[T]: